-Bangkok city of contrasts: skyscrapers are adjacent to the metal and wooden barracks, the narrow streets intersect with multi-level highways, beggars carry their carts past the passing Porshe.
-For six months in Asia you get used to it, and you react calmly.
+Bangkok is a city of contrasts: skyscrapers are adjacent to metal and wooden barracks, narrow streets intersect with multi-level highways, beggars are driving their carts by passing Porshe.
+For six months in Asia, you get used to it, and you react calmly.

-I highly recommend to call at least in Bangkoka couple of days, instead of non-stop transit.
-Bangkok gives you the opportunity to experience the spirit of Asia and Thailand, to see how people live.
-It seems to be alive, with its own history and culture, there is something to see there, much will be very unusual for a European.
-Yes, this is not a resort, where everything is clean and comfortable, but worth it.
+I highly recommend visiting Bangkok for at least a couple of days instead of non-stop transit.
+Bangkok provides an opportunity to feel the spirit of Asia and Thailand, to see how people live.
+It seems to be alive, with its own history and culture, there is something to see, many things will be very unusual for a European.
+Yes, this is not a resort where everything is clean and comfortable, but it's worth it.

 The content of the article

 - one What to see in Bangkok within 1-2-3 days

 What to see in Bangkok within 1-2-3 days

 For an inexperienced traveler (or who has very little time), it will be enough to walk in the Khao San Road area and see the sights around it, there are several interesting temples.
 This will take you one day.
 But, I will list everything where I have been, enough for a total of 2-4 days, choose what suits you best.

 - Temple of the reclining buddha.
 It is called Wat Pho and is famous for the huge reclining Buddha (46 m long).

 - Dawn temple.
 Wat Arun - a very beautiful temple right on the river bank,